Central Civitan Club to hold Lone Oak Picnic Saturday, July 30th - Clarksville Online - Clarksville News, Sports, Events and Information

 The Lone Oak Picnic is put on by the Central Civitan Club and sponsored by numerous local businesses and individuals.

-For more about the Lone Oak Picnic, email president@centralcivitan.net or call 931.206.0745.
+For more about the Lone Oak Picnic, email or call 931.206.0745.
 Find details of the Picnic and information about Central Civitan Club at www.facebook.com/CentralCivitan

 About the Lone Oak Picnic